Bkwame/HuGenVarDetective/README.md

             A4_R2.fastq.gz
 ```

 Note: The reads used for the analysis must be quality checked and trimmed to get accurate and high quality reads into the pipeline for analysis.
-The trimmed files may be labelled as `.trimmed.fastq.gz` for nanopore and `R1.trimmed.fastq.gz` for illumina data for easy identification of data.
+The trimmed files may be labelled as `.trimmed.fastq.gz` for nanopore and `R1.trimmed.fastq.gz` | `R2.trimmed.fastq.gz` for illumina data for easy identification of data.

 ### Supporting Files
 Supporting files are one of the requirements for this project.
-They include the <reference.fasta> file, a sequence dictionary from the reference.fasta file, and <reference.fasta> indices produced for alignment and variant calling.
+They include the `prefix.reference.fasta` file, a sequence dictionary from the reference file, and `prefix.reference.fasta` indices produced for alignment and variant calling.
 These are placed in the the `supporting_files` directory and an example illustration is displayed below.

 ```
 mmp3.nc_000011.10.reference.dict